Stone-Path-Engineering/events/_posts/2024-04-03-hardware-hangout.md

 Join us for the third Hardware Hangout, where you can meet and connect with fellow enthusiasts and professionals in the industry.

 Two new things this time around!
 First, location!
 Hart Smart Products is hosting our first "field trip" edition of Hardware Hangout.
 Second, a new name for this group!
-Welome to the Iowans of Things!
+Welcome to the Iowans of Things!

 ![Logo](/assets/images/iowans_of_things.png){:width="250px"}